Washington DC, MD to Las Vegas, NV Movers (NEW 2026 Costs)

 How life is different in Washington DC vs. Las Vegas

-- Las Vegas's population is about 9% less than Washington DC.
+- Las Vegas's population is within about 5% of Washington DC, so they’re very similar in size.

-- Las Vegas's public transportation has a score of 5 out of 10 versus Washington DC's lower score of 9.
+- Las Vegas's public transportation score of 5 out of 10 is lower than Washington DC's score of 9.

 - Las Vegas is more walkable than Washington DC with a score of 93 out of 100 vs Washington DC's 77 out of 100.

-- Las Vegas has a bike-friendliness score 64 out of 100, which means it isn't as accessible to and safe for cyclists as Washington DC, which has a score of 70 out of 100.
+- Las Vegas has a bike-friendliness score of 64 out of 100, which means it isn't as accessible or safe for cyclists as Washington DC, which has a score of 70.

 - Las Vegas's crime rate is lower than Washington DC with a score of 55.8 compared to Washington DC's 60.37.
 This means that Las Vegas neighborhoods are safer than 55.8% of all U.S. neighborhoods, and Washington DC neighborhoods are safer than 60.37%.